-The Home Care Program for Elders is a program designed to help aging Connecticut residents who are at risk of nursing home placement.
+The Connecticut Home Care Program for Elders (CHCPE) is designed to assist aging Connecticut residents who are at risk of nursing home placement.
 The goal is to allow qualified seniors who require medical and personal care to remain living at home instead of being placed in a skilled nursing facility.
-The program also permits individuals to reside in adult foster care and some assisted living residences.
+This program also permits individuals to reside in adult foster care, as well as some assisted living residences.
 A variety of other services are provided to seniors as determined necessary by a health screening process and by their choice of residence.

 Program administration is under the Connecticut Department of Social Services, Alternative Care Unit.
 To avoid confusion, it is worth mentioning that this program is also referred to as CHCPE Alternate Care.
 Also worth mentioning is the related program called Adult Family Living / Caregiver Homes, which also helps frail seniors avoid nursing home placement.

-This program is open to Connecticut residents aged 65 and older.
+This program is open to Connecticut residents aged 65 and older who are at risk of being placed in a nursing home.
 What follows are the least restrictive requirements.
-There are five tiers of eligibility, therefore anyone meeting or having greater need than described below will qualify for the program.
+There are four tiers of eligibility relevant to those 65 and over (two of which are state funded and two of which are reimbursed via Medicaid).
+That being said, anyone meeting or having greater need than described below will qualify for the program.

-Functionally, the candidate must have a critical need for assistance with at least 1-2 activities of daily living.
-The activities of daily living include eating, dressing, personal hygiene, transferring and the ability to maintain continence and use a toilet.
+The candidate must have a critical need for assistance with at least 1-2 activities of daily living.
+The activities of daily living include eating, dressing, personal hygiene, transferring, and the ability to maintain continence and use a toilet.

-Acceptance into the program does not mean a senior’s care needs are completely paid for by CHCPE.
+Acceptance into the CHCPE program does not mean a senior’s care needs are completely paid for by CHCPE.
 Depending on their income, seniors may be asked to cover a portion of the costs.
-Between 7% - 15% of the total costs is a typical co-payment amount.
+For instance, those who are funded by the state typically have to pay 9% of the total cost as a co-payment.